 Roger H. Brown, President

-When Berklee College of Music President Roger H. Brown assumed his post at the college in 2004, he brought a rich palette of professional and life experiences to the job.
-Skills accrued playing recording sessions as a drummer in New York, administering United Nations humanitarian operations in Southeast Asia and Africa, and founding a company with his wife that employs more than 24,000 people have contributed to his effective leadership at the world's largest college of contemporary music.
+Berklee President Roger H. Brown brings a rich array of professional and life experiences to his job.
+Skills accrued playing recording sessions as a drummer in New York, administering United Nations humanitarian operations in Southeast Asia and Africa, and founding a company with his wife that now employs more than 24,000 people and serves more than 80,000 families have contributed to his effective leadership at the world's largest college of contemporary music.

-Brown sums up his aspirations for Berklee: "Berklee has produced artists who have won more than 200 Grammy Awards, composed some of the great film scores of our time, written jazz and rock standards, and transformed the way people play their instruments and teach contemporary music.
-We have the opportunity to help train the next generation of leading artists, music entrepreneurs, and teachers."
+About his aspirations, Brown says, “Berklee has produced artists who have won a collective 253 Grammy Awards, composed some of the great film scores of our time, written jazz and rock standards, used music as a healing force as pioneers of music therapy, and transformed the way people play their instruments and teach contemporary music.
+We have the opportunity to be a powerful force in the world to help train the next generation of leading music entrepreneurs, teachers, and artists.”